Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow a network-based attacker to conduct reflected and amplified TCP denial-of-service (RDoS) attacks.
+Successful exploitation of these vulnerabilities could allow an attacker to crash the application or execute arbitrary code.

 3. TECHNICAL DETAILS